Guyana pays all arrears to Regional Security System

 Ms Walton-Desir queried whether the dues had varied over the years or there was a fixed amount.
 In response, Foreign Minister Todd said Guyana is a “relatively new” RSS member dating back to August 2022 and, in fact, the dues was not standardised.
 “There is a measurement that they use for your contribution which can vary from year to year so it’s not fixed,” Mr Todd said.

-Replying to concerns by opposition parliamentarian, Annette Ferguson about why RSS dues were not included in the request for supplementary funding in August 2023, the Foreign Minister said his ministry has been working closely with the Finance Ministry and the RSS but a better system would be put in place from next year.
+Replying to concerns by opposition parliamentarian, Annette Ferguson about why dues were not included in the request for supplementary funding in August 2023, the Foreign Minister said his ministry has been working closely with the Finance Ministry and the RSS but a better system would be put in place from next year.
 “Going forward, we will have a better understanding of the charges so that we can meet those payments within the yearly budget,” he said.

 The RSS was established in 1982 to counter threats to the stability of the Caribbean in the 1970s and 1980s.